fschwaiger/matlab-dependency-injector/README.md

 Copy the file '__Injector.m__' to your project directory.
 The license is already included.

-The +example and +test directories are optional, you will not need them for production.
+The `example` and `test` directories are optional, you will not need them for production.

 ## Why do I need this?